scrapy/scrapy/docs/intro/tutorial.rst

   scraped data (as scraped items) and more URLs to follow.

-  The :meth:`~scrapy.spider.BaseSpider.parse` method is in charge of processing the response and returning scraped data (as :class:`~scrapy.item.ScrapedItem` objects) and more URLs to follow (as :class:`~scrapy.http.Request` objects).
+  The :meth:`~scrapy.spider.BaseSpider.parse` method is in charge of processing the response and returning scraped data (as :class:`~scrapy.item.Item` objects) and more URLs to follow (as :class:`~scrapy.http.Request` objects).

 This is the code for our first Spider, save it in a file named